webpy/webpy.github.com/cookbook/forms.fr.md

             else:
                 # do whatever is required for registration

-Et le gabarit doit reseembler à ca:
+Et le gabarit doit ressembler à ca:

     $def with(form)